-The total number of emergency calls that we received in 2022-23 was 19,365.
-There were 3870 deliberate fires in 2022-23.
-Breaking it down even further, 498 of these were deliberate primary fires, while 3372 were deliberate secondary fires.
+The total number of emergency calls that we received in 2021-22 was 18,007.
+There were 3324 deliberate fires in 2021-22.
+Breaking it down even further, 403 of these were deliberate primary fires, while 2291 were deliberate secondary fires.
 This shows a similar number to the previous year, and we therefore continue to recognise that in the North East the number of deliberate fires is well above the national average and we are working with our partners across the region to reduce these.

-We attended 199 Accidental Dwelling Fires (ADFs) during the same period, a figure which is down from a figure of 292 10 years ago.
-These resulted in 1 death and 27 injuries that required hospital treatment.
+We attended 208 Accidental Dwelling Fires (ADF) during the same period, a figure which is down from a figure of 292 10 years ago.
+These resulted in 1 death and 22 injuries that required hospital treatment.

-There were 135 fires in commercial premises, which resulted in 5 injuries requiring hospital treatment.
+There were 184 fires in commercial premises, which resulted in 7 injuries requiring hospital treatment.

-We responded to 308 Road Traffic Collisions (RTCs) between April 2022 and March 2023.
+We responded to 339 RTCs between April 2021 and March 2022.

-The total number of false alarms we received was 2,878.
-Of this number, 805 were caused by automatic fire alarms within non domestic premises, whereas 62 were malicious in nature.
-We have a charging policy which aims to reduce the impact of automatic fire alarms (AFAs) on businesses on our Service.
-We have also reviewed our policy on responding to AFAs from non domestic premises which means from 2 October 2023, we have responded to less false alarms at these premises.
-This decision has increased our fire appliance availability to respond to life risk incidents, helps to reduce our environmental impact by minimising blue light journeys and increases the overall productivity of our operational staff.
+The total number of false alarms we received was 2,553.
+Of this number, 764 were caused by automatic fire alarms within commercial premises, whereas 49 were malicious in nature.
+We also have a charging policy which aims to reduce the impact of automatic fire alarms on businesses on our Service.

-Special Service calls account for 1180 incidents in 2022-23, with some of the most frequent incidents involving medical assistance, RTCs, gaining entry into property, assisting other agencies and flooding.
+Special Service calls account for 1435 incidents in 2021-22, with some of the most frequent incidents involving medical assistance, RTCs, gaining entry into property, assisting other agencies and flooding.

 Although the Service makes every effort to avoid incidents from occurring through its proactive work, we are also realistic in acknowledging that we will always be required to respond to emergency incidents.
 Where this is necessary, however, we ensure control measures are in place to mitigate the impact on everyone involved.

 Through this process, we are committed to evaluating and reviewing all of our work, implementing continuous improvements along the way.

-Our commitment to you Respond

-In an emergency we will be fully prepared to respond and will strive to reduce the impact.
+Our commitment to you is that if and when an event does occur, we will be fully prepared to respond in order to mitigate any impact caused.